 You will find the tanks usually in both wings and sometimes there is a header or auxiliary tank in the fuselage.
 To get the fuel to the engine(s) under all circumstances and flight conditions the system is equipped with pumps, filters and valves.

 But safety dictates that the system must be simple, safe, easy to operate and not confuse the pilot/ crew.
 Designing such a system can be a challenge, fun and frustrating all at the same time.

 Most homebuilt aircraft have two tanks, one in each wing.
 But if it works for you, use one only gravity feed tank and install a fuel shut off valve near the bottom of the tank.
 For a simple fuel level indication use a cork float with a steel wire running through the fuel cap.
 This is as basic as you can get and it will always work, even without electricity.

 Adding a second tank means more complexity and a possible pilot error with selecting the wrong tank.
 Unless the tanks are connected through an Y or T fitting.
 Connect the ON-OFF selector after the Y/T fitting and before any filter.
 Changing that filter is then possible without any spillage.

 With a two tank system you will need a cross-over vent line connecting the tanks, even more so when only one tank has an air vent.
 This will keep a tank from collapsing when fuel is pumped out of it and the cross-over line keeps air pressure above the fuel at the same level so fuel should be drawn equally from the tanks, as long as you fly the aircraft balanced.

 Each tank must have a drain in the lowest part, so that any water or dirt can be drained during pre-flight.
-Make sure it closes after draining as you will loose fuel fast should this fail.
+Make sure it closes properly after draining as you will loose fuel very fast should this fail.